gsteelex/sysc4806_redSquadron_project/README.md

 ## Product Backlog for this Iteration
 The project has been newly created with a healthcheck endpoint operational, unit tests, integration tests, and a continuous integration deployment pipeline.

-To be completed this iteration:
+To be completed this iteration (03/08/2018):
 * Define endpoints as a team :heavy_check_mark:
 * Commit initial UML diagram :pencil2:
 * Create model objects for shared use and modification
 * Create Endpoints under "/programs" with unit and integration tests :heavy_check_mark:
-* Create Endpoints under "/courses" with unit and integration tests
+* Create Endpoints under "/courses" with unit and integration tests (create course)
 * Create Endpoints under "/categories" with unit and integration tests
 * Create UI page to list all programs with link to view a specific program (display some data, TA approved)

+To be completed for next iteration (03/15/2018):
+* Create endpoints for courses
+* Create endpoints for learning outcomes
+* Create courses and programs through GUI
+* View courses, programs, categories, and learning outcomes on GUI